Chapter Talks

 Now Offering In-Person & Virtual Chapter Talks

-ACI offers unlimited 1-hour webinar presentations and up to two in-person presentations a year to help support the educational needs of your chapter.
+ACI offers once-a-month 1-hour webinar presentations and up to two in-person presentations a year to help support the educational needs of your chapter.
 Sessions are presented by ACI staff and executive professionals from the American Coal Ash Association, the American Shotcrete Association, and the Slag Cement Association.

 Scheduling is as easy as 1, 2, 3!